magento/merchdocs/src/payment/klarna-setup.md

 ### Step 2: Enable Klarna On-site Messaging (optional)

-To enable the display of Klarna promotional messages in your storefront, do the following:
+To enable the display of Klarna promotional messages in your storefront:

 1. In the Klarna merchant portal under _On-site messaging_, select the **Store** where the promotional messages are to be enabled, and click <span class="btn">Continue</span>.

-   The _Installation_ page contains two blocks of code that are needed to complete the Magento configuration.
+   The _Installation_ page contains two blocks of code that are needed to complete the Commerce configuration.
 The first block of code is required to enable On-site Messaging.
 The second block of code refreshes the message placement if the order changes.
 We recommend that you copy each block of code and paste it to a text editor.
-You will need this code to complete the Magento configuration.
+You will need this code to complete the Commerce configuration.

    ![Klarna Portal - Installation scripts]({% link images/images/payments-klarna-portal-install-scripts.png %}){: .zoom}
    _Klarna portal - installation scripts_